jared-christensen/AWS-SAML-Signin-Beautifier/chrome-extension/privacy-policy.md

 The extension requires certain permissions to function properly:

-- **Access to AWS SAML sign-in page:** This permission is necessary to modify the appearance and functionality of the AWS SAML sign-in page to improve your experience.
+- **Access to AWS SAML Signin page:** This permission is necessary to modify the appearance and functionality of the AWS SAML Signin page to improve your experience.

 ## How We Use Information

 Since we do not collect any personal data, there is no information to use or share.
-The permissions requested are solely for the purpose of enhancing the AWS SAML sign-in page.
+The permissions requested are solely for the purpose of enhancing the AWS SAML Signin page.

 ## Changes to This Privacy Policy